wafflecomposite/LemnisGateSalvageOps/README.md

 - Modded game may open Frontier's issue tracker page in your default browser after the end of P2P match (you can just close it)
 - LAN P2P match can sometimes show your PC device name for whatever reason.
 If that might be a problem for you, open the search bar, search for `about your pc`, open the settings and press the `Rename this PC` button
 - Some videos (usually on the loading screens) may not play on Steam Deck/Linux, instead showing a colorful table.
 This does not affect gameplay.

+'Lemnis Gate', 'Frontier', 'Frontier Foundry', Frontier logo and Lemnis Gate logo are trademarks of Frontier Developments plc and are not covered by this repository's license.